 Managing Pain

 Pain is never good.
 When your body is being damaged or experiencing a problem that causes pain it is important to be seen by a physician trained in pain management techniques.
 Your best choice for chronic pain management treatments is a rheumatologist, like the ones at IBJI.
 A rheumatologist is not only trained to treat rheumatic diseases, like lupus and arthritis, but they also are able to effectively help you get relief from many other conditions.
-If you are experiencing any type of pain, especially chronic, make an appointment now with one of our pain specialist.
+If you are experiencing any type of pain, especially chronic, Schedule online now with one of our pain specialist.
 The physicians at the Illinois Bone and Joint Institute will evaluate your pain, find the cause, and then create a comprehensive treatment plan to get you the relief you need.

 *This content is for information only and is not intended to replace the diagnosis, treatment, or medical advice from your treating healthcare professionals.
 The content does not provide medical advice, does not constitute the practice of medicine or other healthcare professional services, and does not create a doctor-patient relationship.
 You should not rely on this information as a substitute, nor does it replace professional medical advice, diagnosis, or treatment.
 If you have concerns or questions, seek the advice of your healthcare professionals.
 If you think you may have a medical emergency, call your doctor or 911 immediately.
 Do not rely on electronic communications or communicate through this website for immediate, urgent medical needs.
 This website is not designed to facilitate medical emergencies.
 The use of the information is at the reader’s own risk.
 The links are provided for information and convenience only.
 We cannot accept responsibility for the sites linked or the information found here.
 A link does not imply an endorsement of a site.